Scaffolding

 end

-- Supply invalid_attributes where needed (the model validation rules will help determiner invalid values)
+- Supply invalid_attributes where needed (the model validation rules will help determine invalid values)

 - Run the controller spec and correct as necessary.